krisgholson/js-timeline-eval/README.md

 IF, and only if, we find ourselves having to write too much custom code to make a timeline look and behave like a full-featured GANTT chart (linking of tasks and heavy event editing expected from within the GANTT view itself), then we should consider using the GANT chart from the Teamwork project (http://gantt.twproject.com/).

-# Some online reviews of timelines and gantt charts
+# Online reviews of components

 * http://okfnlabs.org/blog/2012/12/04/javascript-timeline-libaries-a-review.html
 * http://blog.jamesbayley.com/2013/02/01/a-review-of-javascript-drawing-libraries-for-flowcharts-gantt-charts-and-timelines/
 * http://roberto.open-lab.com/2012/06/14/the-javascript-gantt-odyssey/

-# Some Timeline/GANTT js tools and frameworks
+# Notes about components

-## Ones that looked promising and that I spent a little more time evaluating
+## Promising

 ### http://almende.github.io/chap-links-library/timeline.html and https://github.com/almende/chap-links-library
 Already in use at our company - just enough functionality - needs some better styling.